rodolfodpk/go-crablet/README.md

 // 1.
 Replaying events up to a certain point
 // 2.
 Debugging state at a specific time
 // 3.
 Building state for a specific version
 // 4.
-Handling out-of-order event processing
+Ensuring consistent reads up to a known position
 ```

-The key difference between `ReadState` and `ReadStateUpTo` is that `ReadStateUpTo` allows you to limit the event stream to a specific position, which is particularly useful for:
+The key difference between `ReadState` and `ReadStateUpTo` is that `ReadStateUpTo` allows you to limit the event stream to a specific position.
+This is particularly useful for:
 - Debugging: You can examine state at any point in the event stream
 - Replay: You can replay events up to a specific position
 - Versioning: You can build state for a specific version of your data
 - Consistency: You can ensure you're working with a consistent view up to a known position

+Note: Events in the stream are always processed in order by their position.
+The position is automatically assigned when events are appended to the stream, ensuring a consistent and ordered sequence of events.

 ## Features